clearlydefined/clearlydefined/docs/resources/architecture.md

 /badges/git/github/expressjs/express/351396f971280ab79faddcf9782ea50f4e88358d

 You can embed this into your open source project by putting the following markdown into your Readme.
-(Note please replace variables with your poject information)
+(Note please replace variables with your project information)

 ```
 ![My ClearlyDefined Score](https://api.clearlydefined.io/badges/:type/:provider/:namespace/:name/:revision)